-• Respect for self, peers, faculty and staff as shown by punctuality, courtesy, honesty, and a cooperative attitude.

-- Neat appearance with consideration for safety around equipment and issues of infection control as evidenced by clean proper fitting uniform, sensible shoes and appropriate styled hair and nails. - Verbal and nonverbal communication that is professional, effective, and relevant. - Accountability and responsibility for actions and behavior revealed by preparing for learning experiences. - Accountability and responsibility for actions and behavior revealed by being consistent in attendance and attentiveness. - Accountability and responsibility for actions and behavior revealed by maintaining confidentiality. - Accountability and responsibility for actions and behavior revealed by ensuring mature and appropriate conflict resolution. - Look for new opportunities and have enthusiasm for learning.
+- Respect for self, peers, faculty and staff as shown by punctuality, courtesy, honesty, and a cooperative attitude. - Neat appearance with consideration for safety around equipment and issues of infection control as evidenced by clean proper fitting uniform, sensible shoes and appropriate styled hair and nails. - Verbal and nonverbal communication that is professional, effective, and relevant. - Accountability and responsibility for actions and behavior revealed by preparing for learning experiences, being consistent in attendance and attentiveness, maintaining confidentiality, and ensuring mature and appropriate conflict resolution. - Look for new opportunities and have enthusiasm for learning.